pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 recommended for enterprise applications, and the early stages of more ambitious projects.

-Secondly, a much more complicated but possibly more scalable approach uses a library class called ``BigArray``.
-This technique accepts downstream complexity so that capacity is not inherently limited by the technique.
+Secondly, a much more complicated, but possibly more scalable, approach uses a library class called ``BigArray`` to build a sequence of all the events of an application.
+This technique can be used as an alternative to a database index, especially in situations where a normal database index across all records IDs is generally discouraged (e.g. in Cassandra), undesirable for performance reasons due to the size of the index, or otherwise not supported by the database.
-This technique is recommended for parts of mass consumer applications that need to operate at such a scale that the first approach is restrictive.
+Is recommended for mass consumer contexts that need to operate at such a scale that the first approach is restrictive.

 Record managers
 ~~~~~~~~~~~~~~~

 A relational record manager can function as an application sequence,
-especially with an integer sequenced record class and the
+when it's record class has an ID field, and especially when the
-``contiguous_record_ids`` option enabled, but also with the timestamp
-sequenced record classes.
-This technique ensures that whenever an
+``contiguous_record_ids`` option is enabled.
+This technique ensures
+that whenever an entity or aggregate command returns successfully,
-aggregate command returns successfully, any events will already have
+any events will already have been simultaneously placed in both the
-been successfully placed in both the aggregate's and the application's
+aggregate's and the application's sequence.
+Importantly, if inserting
-sequence.
+an event hits a uniqueness constraint for either the entity or the
+application sequence, and the transaction is rolled back, then the
+event will appear in neither sequence.

-This approach provides simplicity and perfect accuracy, at
+This approach provides perfect accuracy with great simplicity for
+followers, but at the cost of slightly reducing the maximum total
-the cost of an upper limit to rate at with records can be written:
+rate at with records can be written into the database.
+The
-aggregate commands will experience concurrency errors if they attempt
-to record events simultaneously with others (in which case they will
-need to be retried).
-Performance testing is advisable to check whether
-this limit is restrictive in your situation.
+``contiguous_record_ids`` feature excutes an "insert select from"
+SQL statement that generates contiguous record IDs when records
+are inserted, on the database-side as a clause in the insert statement,
+by selecting the maximum existing ID in the table.
+Accessing the ID
+index to find the maximum value should be an efficient operation,
+but it may cause the insert statements to be fractionally slower.

+Because the IDs must be unique, applications may experience the library's
+``ConcurrencyErrors`` exception if they happen to insert records
+simultaneously with others.
+Record ID conflicts are retried by the library
+before a ``ConcurrencyError`` exception is raised.
+With a load
+beyond the capability of a service, increased congestion will be
+experienced as an increased frequency of ConcurrencyErrors.

+Please note, without the ``contiguous_record_ids`` feature enabled,
+the most of the library record classses have an auto-incrementing ID
+which can be used to get all the records in the order they were written.
+The trouble with following a non-contiguous sequence of integers is
+that there will be gaps in the sequence of record IDs, which could
+lead to race conditions and missed items.
+The gaps need to be
+negociated, which is complicated.
+To keep things simple, record managers
+that do not have ``contiguous_record_ids`` enabled cannot be used with
+the library's ``RecordManagerNotificationLog`` class (introduced below).

 To use this approach, simply use the ``IntegerSequencedRecord`` or the
 ``StoredEventRecord`` classes with the ``contiguous_record_ids`` constructor
 argument of the record manager set to a True value.
 The ``record_manager``
 above was constructed in this way.
 The records can be then be obtained
 using the ``all_records()`` method of the record manager.
+The record IDs
+will form a contiguous sequence.

 .. code:: python